SSN, EIN, or ITIN: A Comparison Guide on Identification Numbers

 • Purpose: SSN is used for tracking earnings and benefits while indirect tax and employment data for a business contractor is either EIN or ITIN.

-• Issuing Authority: To obtain an SSN, an individual must apply through the Social Security Administration while to get an EIN, one has to apply through the Internal Revenue Service and for an ITIN, the applicant is also expected to apply through the IRS.
+• Issuing Authority: To obtain an SSN, an individual must apply through the Social Security Administration, while to get an EIN, one has to apply through the Internal Revenue Service and get an ITIN, the applicant is also expected to apply through the IRS.

 • Eligibility: Individuals who are eligible for SSNs can receive the unique eight-digit number that becomes their identification marker in the United States.